ChrisLMerrill/muse-examples/README.md

 Clone it and open EXAMPLES.html for descriptions of the examples.

-Binary distributions of these examples, the Muse Test Framework and MuseIDE is available at: http://ide4selenium.com/#/download
+Binary distributions of these examples as well as the Muse Test Framework and MuseIDE is available at: http://ide4selenium.com/#/download